-Onboard the Pride of Kent you’ll find a restaurant, brasserie, bar and cafe, shop, arcade games area, children’s area, lots of seating, club class lounge and a bureau de change with atm.
-You’ll even find a Costa Coffee onboard, so if you simply can’t do without your daily hit of your Americano, Latte or Expresso, you won’t be disappointed.
+Onboard the Pride of Kent you’ll find a restaurant, brasserie, bar and cafe, shop, arcade games area, children’s area, lots of seating, club class lounge, and a bureau de change with atm.
+You’ll even find a Costa Coffee onboard, so if you simply can’t do without your daily hit of your Americano, Latte, or Expresso, you won’t be disappointed.

 All of P&O Ferries’ restaurants offer a range of meals suitable for a variety of ages and tastes.
-They cater for those looking for a full meal along with those who would rather just have a snack.
+They cater to those looking for a full meal along with those who would rather just have a snack.
 If you really don’t want to bother with the restaurant then the onboard cafe and bar offer the ideal alternative with a great range of snacks and drinks being available.

-Those families travelling on a ferry to France will love the fact there’s a children’s play area and variety of seating where they can sit and watch films or play games.
+Those families travelling on a ferry to France will love the fact there’s a children’s play area and a variety of seating where they can sit and watch films or play games.

 As with all of the Dover to Calais ferries due to the short distance and travelling times there are no cabins available.
 Therefore instead you’ll find a variety of comfortable seating and of course a club lounge which can be used at a cost.

-The shop onboard the Pride of Kent gives you the opportunity to buy any essential items that you may need for your trip.
-These include items such as headlight adaptors, maps, GB stickers and travel adaptors.
-In addition to this you’ll also find a range of newspapers, magazines, sweets and chocolate.
+The shop on board the Pride of Kent gives you the opportunity to buy any essential items that you may need for your trip.
+These include items such as headlight adaptors, maps, GB stickers, and travel adaptors.
+In addition to this, you’ll also find a range of newspapers, magazines, sweets, and chocolate.

-P&O Ferries world duty free offers a fantastic range of premium products.
-These include a great variety of tobacco products, fragrances, skincare, cosmetics, wines, beers and spirits.
+P&O Ferries world duty-free offers a fantastic range of premium products.
+These include a great variety of tobacco products, fragrances, skincare, cosmetics, wines, beers, and spirits.
 Furthermore, you’ll also find a number of sunglasses and digital items to choose from.